pocarisweat257/test_template/README.md

  The following is a sample project timeline:

  1. Week 1: Study about the virtualization and analyze the technical requirements of the project.
- 2. Week 2: Build a basic linux image that runs on a hypervisor, rather than on the hardware itself.
+ 2. Week 2: Build a basic linux image that runs on a hypervisor, rather than on the hardware itself and configure the network settings.
- 3.
+ 3. Week 3-4: Integrate your Cluster application into a virtual machine and run application using various qt plugin (vnc, linuxfb, etc.).
+ 4. Week 5-6: Integrate your PDC-System into a virtual machine that supports a real-time environment such as rt linux.
+ 5. Week 7: Implement interdomain communication between Cluster and PDC-System, output data and control results to the cluster
+ 6. Week 8-10: Optimize the system performance -> 더 작성
+ 7. Week 11-12: Final preparation and submission.
+Participants should use this time to finalize their project reports, document their code, and prepare their submissions.
+The final project submissions are due at the end of week 12.
 </br>